 The respondent has the burden of going forward with and proving by a preponderance of the evidence any mitigating factors that are relevant to a decision to impose administrative actions following a research misconduct proceeding.

-The Associate Dean must provide a copy of the final inquiry report, including the allegations to be investigated, to the respondent within a reasonable time after determining that an investigation is warranted, but before the investigation begins.
-The Associate Dean must also give the respondent written notice of any new allegations of research misconduct within a reasonable amount of time of deciding to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.
+The Assistant Vice President must provide a copy of the final inquiry report, including the allegations to be investigated, to the respondent within a reasonable time after determining that an investigation is warranted, but before the investigation begins.
+The Assistant Vice President must also give the respondent written notice of any new allegations of research misconduct within a reasonable amount of time of deciding to pursue allegations not addressed during the inquiry or in the initial notice of the investigation.

-If required by law, the Associate Dean must notify the applicable federal agency of the decision to begin the investigation and provide the federal agency a copy of the inquiry report.
+If required by law, the Assistant Vice President must notify the applicable federal agency of the decision to begin the investigation and provide the federal agency a copy of the inquiry report.
 The federal agency must receive the decision and inquiry report on or before the date on which the investigation begins but no later than 30 calendar days of finding that an investigation is warranted.
-The Associate Dean must provide the following information to the federal agency upon request: (1) the institutional policies and procedures under which the inquiry was conducted; (2) the research records and evidence reviewed, transcripts or recordings of any interviews, and copies of all relevant documents; and (3) the charges to be considered in the investigation.
+The Assistant Vice President must provide the following information to the federal agency upon request: (1) the institutional policies and procedures under which the inquiry was conducted; (2) the research records and evidence reviewed, transcripts or recordings of any interviews, and copies of all relevant documents; and (3) the charges to be considered in the investigation.

 The investigation must begin within 30 calendar days after the determination by the VP for Administration that an investigation is warranted.
 The purpose of the investigation is to develop a factual record by exploring the allegations in detail and examining the evidence in depth, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent.
 The investigation will also determine whether there are additional instances of possible research misconduct that would justify broadening the scope beyond the initial allegations.
 This is particularly important where the alleged research misconduct involves potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.

-The Associate Dean will prepare a charge sheet for the investigation committee that:
+The Assistant Vice President will prepare a charge sheet for the investigation committee that:

 Describes the allegations and related issues identified during the inquiry;